 What is Insurance to Value (ITV)?

-To put it simply, insurance to value is to ensure that an insurance policy adequately covers and protects the value of a property or dwelling in the event of a total or partial loss.
-It is the calculated cost to replace a building or structure, as close as possible to its original state by an insurer and ensures that premiums adequately cover the value of the improvements located on the property.
+To put it simply, insurance to value is the calculated cost to replace a building or structure, as close as possible to its original state by an insurer and ensures that premiums adequately cover the value of the improvements located on the property in the event of a total or partial loss.
 Alternatively, it can be viewed as full disclosure that the building being insured is to the value agreed upon.

 There are 3 main home or dwelling ‘values’ used to determine the “value” of a residential structures: